blaizedsouza/c24-sample-springperformance/c24-springone-retail-demo/Readme.md

 ------------

 Run the supplied createData.sh file in the c24-springone-retail-demo directory.
-It will unpack data.zip and combine the extracted data to to create a suitable data set.
+It will unpack data.zip and combine the extracted data to create a suitable data set.

 Windows
 -------